TWUOnline/orientation/activity-1.md

 If you choose this option, you can always export your entire site and install it on your own domain at any time.
 We'd be happy to help.

+To choose this option, click here.

 ### Option 2 \(very easy; no maintenance; minimal autonomy; variable cost options\)

 You can register for a site at [wordpress.com](http://wordpress.com).
 Choosing this option will give you a site at \[your-title-goes-here\].wordpress.com, where you get to choose what goes between the square brackets, as long as that title is still available.
 You may also purchase your own custom domain name such as \[your-title-goes-here\].ca and point it to your site.
 You will have access to a huge number of themes \(both free and premium\), but no plugins.
 WordPress.com will ensure that your site is up-to-date and secure.
+Since this option is not controlled by TWU, there may be limited help that we can provide.

 WordPress.com offers higher levels of service and more options for a fee, and you are able to export your site to your own domain.